Charles Proteus Steinmetz: Early life and education

-Following the Gymnasium, Steinmetz went on to the University of Breslau to begin work on his undergraduate degree in 1883.
-He was on the verge of finishing his doctorate in 1888 when he came under investigation by the German police for activities on behalf of a socialist university group and articles he had written for a local socialist newspaper.
+Following Gymnasium, Steinmetz studied at the University of Breslau to begin work on his undergraduate degree in 1883.
+Nearing completion of his doctorate in 1888, he was forced to flee to Zurich, Switzerland, as the German government was preparing to prosecute him for his socialist activities.

-Socialism and technocracy
+Political persecution and emigration

-As socialist meetings and press had been banned in Germany, Steinmetz fled to Zürich in 1889 to escape possible arrest.
-Cornell University Professor Ronald R. Kline, author of Steinmetz: Engineer and Socialist, contended that other factors were more directly involved in Steinmetz's decision to leave his homeland such as being in arrears with his tuition at the university and life at home with his father, stepmother and their daughters being tension-filled.
+As socialist meetings and press had been banned in Germany, Steinmetz fled to Zurich in 1889 to escape possible arrest.
+Cornell University Professor Ronald R. Kline, author of Steinmetz: Engineer and Socialist, points to other factors which reinforced Steinmetz's decision to leave his homeland such as financial problems and the prospect of a more harmonious life with his socialist friends and supporters than the stressful domestic circumstances of his father's household.

-Faced with an expiring visa, he emigrated to the United States in 1889.
-He changed his first name to "Charles" in order to sound more American, and chose the middle name "Proteus", a wise hunchbacked character from the Odyssey who knew many secrets, after a childhood epithet given by classmates Steinmetz felt suited him.
+Faced with an expiring visa, he emigrated to the United States in 1889 at the age of 24.
+He changed his first name to "Charles" to sound more American, and chose the middle name "Proteus", a wise hunchbacked character from the Odyssey who knew many secrets, after an epithet bestowed upon him by his college fraternity brothers.

-Despite his earlier efforts and interest in socialism, by 1922 Steinmetz concluded that socialism would never work in the United States, because the country lacked a "powerful, centralized government of competent men, remaining continuously in office", and because "only a small percentage of Americans accept this viewpoint today".
+Political activism and beliefs

+Steinmetz was politically active in the US as a technocratic socialist for over thirty years.
+Following the Bolshevik introduction of a technocratic plan to electrify Russia, Steinmetz spoke of Lenin alongside Albert Einstein as the "two greatest minds of our time."

+He believed in a corporatist industrial government also covering its human welfare function.

 A member of the original Technical Alliance, which also included Thorstein Veblen and Leland Olds, Steinmetz had great faith in the ability of machines to eliminate human toil and create abundance for all.
 He put it this way: "Some day we [will] make the good things of life for everybody."

+Steinmetz's techno-utopian optimism was deeply intertwined with his political beliefs, and he was convinced that the spread of electrification would inevitably steer human society toward socialism.